Once you’ve submitted an application, it takes approximately four to six weeks from when results are released for your application to be assessed.

 If successful, we will nominate you formally for exchange.
-You’ll need to respond by either accepting or declining the nomination.
+You’ll need to respond by either accepting or declining the nomination in the application portal.

-Once nominated you’ll be asked to submit a form for Academic approval for nominated exchange.
-This is used to finalise the units you’ll complete on exchange which will then be credited to your degree.
-Completed forms need to be submitted to your home faculty at least four weeks before the start of your exchange or your departure from Australia (whichever is earlier).
+Once nominated you’ll be asked to submit an Academic Approval request form to Faculty Services.
+This is used to finalise the units you’ll complete on exchange, which will then be credited to your degree.
+You need to submit your completed form to Faculty Services as soon as you receive your nomination, or when the course details of your host university are available.

-Once approved, your faculty or school enrols you in generic exchange units based on the units you have been approved for.
+Once approved, Faculty Services enrols you in generic exchange units based on the units you have been approved for.
 These are generally worth six credit points each.
 It's important to research the credit conversion of each host university to gain a greater understanding of how much each unit is worth, and to ensure you stay enrolled full time at the host university.

 For information on how to enrol in your subjects overseas, refer to the course catalogue and enrolment support material available on the host university’s website.

-Once you’ve accepted your nomination, we will provide you instructions on how to complete your host university’s application procedures.
-These will vary depending on the destination.
+Once you’ve accepted your nomination, your host university may require you to complete additional application procedures.
+However, this will vary depending on the destination and we will provide you instructions on how to complete your host university’s application procedures if required.

-You can view the status of your application by logging in to the global mobility database.
-In your Applicant home screen, select the program you have applied for to see the status of your application as well as important documents and useful information to help you prepare.
+You can view the status of your application by logging in to the Global Mobility Database.
+On your Applicant home screen, select the program you have applied for to see the status of your application, as well as important documents and useful information to help you prepare.